moonlight0551/BASIC/README.md

 EVIL.BAS - THhis runs under MBASIC.
 It comes from a book COMPUTER SPACEGAMES.
 You are trying to defeat ELRON THE INVISIBLE ALIEN in a 10 X 10 grid.
 You are asked where to put the bomb.
 X can be 0 to 9, Y can be 0 to 9

 FIBO.BAS - Fibonacci Numbers -- Original program for APPLE-1 Integer BASIC.
-Authjjor: Unknown -- Adapted for MBASIC by P-LAB 2020
+Author: Unknown -- Adapted for MBASIC by P-LAB 2020

 PRIMES.BAS - Calculates prime numbers to 1000.

 ROCK2.BAS - Tnis version is from a scanned version from 101 BASIC COMPUTER GAMES BY DEC and cleaned up by CHATGPT.
-ROCK2.BAS is an interactive game that simulates a lunar landing similar to that of the Apollo program.
+It is an interactive game that simulates a lunar landing similar to that of the Apollo program.
 There is absolutely no chance involved.

-fibo1.bas - This program runs under MBASIC and prints the first 100 Fibonacci numbers.Tested on a RC2014 running CP/M
+fibo1.bas - This program runs under MBASIC and prints the first 100 Fibonacci numbers.
+Tested on a RC2014 running CP/M

 julia14.bas - This fractal generator run in MBASIC under CP/M and is the 3rd in the CP/M Fractal Collection.
 It generates famous fractals ie the Spiral, Douady Rabbit and the Dragon on the command line.